josharsh/LearningGit/README.md

 ## Now what???

-Hunt for millions of projects which suit your techstack and start contributing.
+Hunt for millions of projects which suit your tech-stack and start contributing.
-You can start from [[Github](https://github.com/josharsh/OpenSourceGuides)]
+You can start from [[Open Source Guides](https://github.com/josharsh/OpenSourceGuides)]

 #### Liked this project???
 star it on [GitHub](https://github.com/josharsh/LearningGit).